scollier/project-atomic-lab-end-to-end/README.md

 This repository holds various labs used for the Project Atomic lab.

 Pull the repo and build the documents by running the *make* command in the base of the repo directory.
+This will generate the .html, .epub and .pdf files.

-	make
+	$ make

 ### ASCIIDOC Quick Start Guide on Linux